 ANTOINE DE RAMON N'YEURT

-Look for us again soon on 6m, HF and 60m/80m from Fiji!
+Look for us also on 6m, HF, JT65 and 60m/80m from Fiji (mostly on weekends)!
 We are looking for a 2m linear to activate EME from Fiji and Rotuma.

 QSL INFORMATION: viaPayPalonly to:firstname.lastname@example.org.
 If you cannot send via PayPal and must send by postal mail, please register if possible and conceal well postage.
 There is a very high rate of stealing of mail in Fiji.